facebook/react-native/docs/NativeComponentsIOS.md

 @end
 ```
 **Note:** Do not attempt to set the `frame` or `backgroundColor` properties on the `UIView` instance that you vend through the `-view` method.
-The values set by your custom class will be overwritten by the React Native layout/rendering process.
-If you need this grandular control it might be better to compose or wrap the `UIView` instance you want to style in another `UIView` and return the wrapper `UIView` instead.
+React Native will overwrite the values set by your custom class in order to match your JavaScript component's layout props.
+If you need this granularity of control it might be better to wrap the `UIView` instance you want to style in another `UIView` and return the wrapper `UIView` instead.
 See [Issue 2948](https://github.com/facebook/react-native/issues/2948) for more context.

 Then you just need a little bit of JavaScript to make this a usable React component: